Andyluchina/Citation_Intent_Classification/README.md

         - Firewall: `Allow HTTP traffic` and `Allow HTTPS traffic`
     - Click `CREATE`.
 4. Your VM will appear in the [Compute Engine page](https://console.cloud.google.com/compute/instances).
+5. SSH into your VM.
+There's a little `SSH` button to the far right next to your VM name.

 # Training
 ACL ARC dataset size